 Samantha is currently self-employed, with annual profits of £80,000.
-For 2021/22, her total tax and national insurance contributions (NICs) will be £23,849.
-If she had instead run the business as a limited company withdrawing £8,000 as director's remuneration, with the remaining profits taken as dividends - the tax cost could have been reduced to £21,574.
-The tax saving may not be considered sufficient compensation for losing the simplicity and cost savings of operating as a sole trader.
+For 2023/24, her total tax and national insurance contributions (NICs) will be £23,599.
+If she had instead run the business as a limited company withdrawing £8,000 as director's remuneration, with the remaining profits taken as dividends - the tax cost could have been marginally reduced to £23,401.
+The insignificant tax saving would almost certainly not be considered sufficient compensation for losing the simplicity and cost savings of operating as a sole trader.